-Histamine intolerance appears to be more prevalent when there is underlying gastrointestinal dysfunction such as in inflammatory bowel disease, celiac disease, IBS etc. Given the minimal data on actual incidence of histamine intolerance, data on its correlation with other health issues is scant.
-In alternative medicine circles it is thought to occur more commonly with dysbiosis or small intestinal bacterial overgrowth (SIBO).
+Histamine intolerance appears to be more prevalent when there is underlying gastrointestinal dysfunction such as in inflammatory bowel disease, celiac disease, IBS, etc. Given the minimal data on the actual incidence of histamine intolerance, data on its correlation with other health issues is scant.
+In alternative medicine circles, it is thought to occur more commonly with dysbiosis or small intestinal bacterial overgrowth (SIBO).

 It’s not the same as a food allergy

 With histamine intolerance, symptoms can be triggered by certain foods, but the mechanism is different than a food allergy.
 Some of the symptoms mimic a true allergic reaction, but HIT is not mediated by IgE, so skin testing and blood allergy tests will be negative.
 HIT is thought to be due to a cumulative build-up of histamine rather than an over-release of histamine.
 Because of this, the symptoms may not be immediate.
 Symptoms may be triggered any time your “threshold” is reached and it may be difficult to pinpoint a particular food as the culprit.

 For example, you may have consumed histamine rich foods in the morning and in the afternoon consumed a low histamine meal.
 But, the afternoon food was enough to put you over your level of tolerance, so symptoms would occur in the afternoon.
 You would think your symptoms were due to the afternoon food but in reality, your morning foods were a more important factor.

 What to do if you think histamine may be a problem for you